hedyhli/site/content/cafe-spotlight.md

 draft: false
 outputs:
   - html
+  - gemtext
 slug: cafe-spotlight
 description: "Shiny cool stuff by fellow tilde.cafe users"

 ---

+View on gemini to check out the spotlight for gemini://tilde.cafe!

-Here are some cool stuff made by fellow tilde.cafe users that I found.
+Here are some cool stuff on the web made by fellow tilde.cafe users that I found.

 ## Gallery <small>by [~tweska](https://tilde.cafe/~tweska/)</small>